Costa Rica – Around the World from A to Z – C

 You can see the almost perfect conical shape of Arenal Volcano in the distance.
 The lake can be explored by stand up paddleboard or kayak, you can hike, climb or bike the lower slopes of the volcano along old lava fields, and through the rainforest, or soak away your stresses at one of the many hot springs at nearby La Fortuna.

-Let me introduce you to Costa Rica, this week’s featured destination.
+Let me introduce you to Costa Rica.

-A small country with a lot to offer
+A small country with much to offer

 There are also four UNESCO World Heritage sites in Costa Rica (one of which is a conservation area, one a national park, one a nature reserve and one is a historical site) to explore.
 The sites are: Area de Conservacion Guanacaste, Cocos Island National Park, Talamanca Range-La Amistad Reserves and PreColombian Chiefdom Settlements with Stone Spheres of the Diquis.